viacheslav-lozinskyi/MetaProject/release/1.4.5/README.md

-- Visualization of TODO, HACK, UNDONE messages differintiation by colors is implemented
+- Visualization of TODO, HACK, UNDONE messages differentiation by colors is implemented
 - Menu items "Expand All", "Expand Children", "Collapse All", "Collapse Children", "Collapse Parent" are implemented
 - Clearing mechanism of data for different sources is improved
-- Monor bugs are fixed
+- Minor bugs are fixed
+- Stability improvement